maxhoesel-ansible/ansible-collection-smallstep/roles/step_ca/README.md

 Install and initialize a Smallstep certificates server (`step-ca`).

 This role performs the following actions:

+1. Install `step-cli`if required
-1. Install `step-ca`
+2. Install `step-ca`
-2. Create a user to run the step-ca server, if it doesn't already exist
+3. Create a user to run the step-ca server, if it doesn't already exist
-3. Initialize a fresh ca server with no provisioners using `step ca init`
+4. Initialize a fresh ca server with no provisioners using `step ca init`
-4. Daemonize step-ca using a systemd service
+5. Daemonize step-ca using a systemd service

 ## Requirements